Nic30/hdlConvertor/README.md

 Windows:

-Take a look at appveyor.yml.
+Take a look at appveyor.yml and [doc/windows_installation_and_build.rst](doc/windows_installation_and_build.rst).
 It is required to download antlr4 first and have visual studio or other c++ compiler installed.

 ## Usage